"Ah!" he yelped, turning around wide-eyed with startlement.

 He couldn't afford to not follow up on this.

 "Luna, please?
-It would mean a lot to me if you could help me."
+It would mean a lot to me if you could help me," he pleaded.

 Her expression softened into a smile as an intense look took to her eyes.
 She nodded once and turned around, skipping away from him.
 "I'll need my spectrespecs, Harry.
-I was told not to bring them to the party, you see."
+I was told not to bring them to the party, you see, even though the would have very much matched my dress."

 Grinning, he rushed after her.
 "Let's go then."